-Increasing your serotonin levels may work as a natural remedy for depression and improve your overall mood.
-But with this and any neurotransmitter, you don’t want too much of it to accumulate in the body either.
+Increasing your serotonin levels may work as a natural remedy for depression and improve your overall mood, but with this and any neurotransmitter (such as acetylcholine), you don’t want too much of it to accumulate in the body either.
 That’s why increasing your levels naturally is a better option than using antidepressants with nasty side effects.

 What Is Serotonin?